yale-nova/found-in-translation/README.md

 The `data` directory contains a subdirectory for each use case evaluated in our paper: `dlrm`, `llm`, and `hnsw`.

-For DLRM, `all.csv` contains columns `page_i` and `idx_i` for `i=1..26`, where `page_i` is the `i`th page observed to be accessed for an inference request in a Nitro Enclave and `idx_i` is the ground-truth index of the embedding table entry that was accessed. `test.csv` is similarly structured, containing the access sequences used for the evaluation, and `sgx.csv` contains the same but observed page accesses collected from an SGX enclave.
-The subdirectory `error_traces` contains datasets of the same format but with injected errors in observed page accesses (for our error sensitivity plots -- Figure 9 in the paper). `times.csv` contains the data of request durations needed to reproduce our latency overhead plots (Figure 10).
+For DLRM, `all.csv` contains columns `page_i` and `idx_i` for `i=1..26`, where `page_i` is the `i`th page observed to be accessed for an inference request in a Nitro Enclave and `idx_i` is the ground-truth index of the embedding table entry that was accessed. `test.csv` is similarly structured, containing the access sequences used for evaluation, and `sgx.csv` contains the same information but for observed page accesses collected from an SGX enclave.
+The subdirectory `error_traces` contains datasets of the same format, but with injected errors in observed page accesses, for our error sensitivity plots (Figure 9 in the paper). `times.csv` contains the data of request durations needed to reproduce our latency overhead plots (Figure 10).
 Also included are one or more `.pkl` files containing the results of the [IHOP attack](#running-ihop) on this data.

 LLM and HNSW have similar subdirectory structures to DLRM. `all.csv` and `sgx.csv` contain two columns: `encseq` contains a space-separated list of observed page accesses, and `seq` contains a space-separated list of the ground-truth accesses over objects -- embedding table entries for LLM and nodes for HNSW.
 Instead of using a separate `test.csv`, the models of LLM and HNSW evaluate on the test split of `all.csv`.